BILLING & INSURANCE FAQS

 If you have questions concerning either of these bills please do not hesitate to contact us as billing amounts are different for each patient based on their treatment and their agreed upon rate at time of service.
 If your bill is higher than your agreed upon rate, simply give us a call for adjustment.

 What if I do not have insurance coverage?

 If you do not have insurance, don’t worry, we can still help you.
-We offer extremely competitive self-pay options in accordance with our company pillars to help ensure everyone can afford quality care.
+We offer extremely competitive and “TRANSPARENT” self-pay options in accordance with our company pillars to help ensure everyone can afford quality care.
 Our experienced and compassionate billing team will be happy to work with you one-on-one to arrange a payment plan that fits your needs.